-- SAP has a constellation of entities that while they appear as independent, are in fact nothing more than repeaters of this messaging.
+- SAP has a constellation of entities that while they appear as independent, are nothing more than repeaters of this messaging.
 This is because, for many SAP partners, there is no more profitable business line than SAP.
 And of course, money talks – meaning the repeaters can be relied upon to be on message.

 This is curious if one thinks of SAP’s real accuracy, something that we have been tracking for some time.
-When I say “prediction” I mean what they say will happen regarding their applications.
+When I say “prediction”, I mean what they say will happen regarding their applications.
 The list of things that SAP has been wrong in predicting is lengthy.
-If we take just say what SAP has proposed on the future of the SAP user interface — that alone requires a lengthy exposition and travel down memory lane of things that never panned out.
+If we take say what SAP has proposed on the future of the SAP user interface — that alone requires a lengthy exposition and travel down memory lane of things that never panned out.

 What is SAP’s Accuracy Level?

 More than any other vendor we cover, SAP has more announcements of applications that end up amounting to nothing.
 There is not a close second, and I have included 53 vendors at Brightwork Research & Analysis.
-This research can be found at this article.
+This research can be found in this article.

 I have recently begun to see this track record as an opportunity for vendors that we consult with that compete against SAP.